SuperOfficeDocs/superoffice-docs/user-guide/en/faq/create.md

     * **Unpublished**: Choose this option if you do not want to publish the FAQ entry at the moment.
     * **Published**: Choose this option to [publish the FAQ entry immediately][3].
     * **Expired**: Select this option if the FAQ entry is no longer current.
-This will be most relevant when editing existing FAQ entries.
+Relevant when editing existing FAQ entries.

     > [!NOTE]
     > The list also contains any custom workflow stages created in the system.